Orange-OpenSource/a11y-guidelines/src/en/web/toolbox/methods-and-test-tools/index.md

 # Web-specific methods and tools

 ## Introduction
-This section describes an evaluation method for project stakeholders to test the compliance of mobile web and web content with the accessibility criteria of the Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) version 2.1 - level AA.
+This section describes an evaluation method for project stakeholders to test the compliance of mobile web and web content with the accessibility criteria of the Web Content Accessibility Guidelines (WCAG) version 2.1 - level AA.

-The detailed description of the tests can be found in the <a href="../test/">WCAG criteria by project phase, "tests" section</a>.
+The detailed description of the tests can be found in the [WCAG criteria by project phase, "tests" section](/en/web/test/).

 Accessibility tests must be carried out throughout the project life cycle:
 - at the start of the project, when choosing the framework, software, or package...